Here in Pennsylvania, school is starting in just about a week!

-If your child has an early snack time or after school activities, they may need something with a bit more substance.
+If your child has an early snack time or after-school activities, they may need something with a bit more substance.

 My no-bake energy bites are the perfect treat to keep them full!

-And not only do these energy bites include ingredients that are substantial, they also include a good amount of vitamins, antioxidants and minerals.
+Not only do these energy bites include ingredients that are substantial, they also include a good amount of vitamins, antioxidants and minerals.